LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 Before method definitions can be understood, it is important to understand signatures.
-A :dfn:`signature` is a description of a method and includes its name, parameter names and types, and the method's return value type.
+A :dfn:`signature` is a description of a method and includes its name, parameter names, and types, and the method's return value type.
 Signatures are used when defining methods, and simplified signatures are used when defining types and traits.
 This chapter will concentrate on signatures for defining methods only.